Oh the big homesteading debate – getting goat bucks versus not getting goat bucks.

 Stinky: Although we don’t have any adult bucks (yet), we’re entering this next phase with full understanding that bucks stink.
 Like, really stink.
 Bucks intentionally urinate everywhere on themselves – their face, beard, legs – you get the idea – to attract a doe for breeding.
 When you’re homesteading on a small property, the inevitable buck stink makes things a bit tricky.
 We don’t exactly want our bucks to stink up the farm, so we’ll be getting creative with the location of the buck house.

-Separate housing: If you’re thinking about getting bucks, then you’ll need to separate them from the does.
+Separate housing or stalls: If you’re thinking about getting bucks, then you’ll need to separate them from the does.
 If kept in close contact, the does (and potentially their milk) will smell … but that’s the least of your concern.
 Unless you want to deal with unplanned pregnancies and inbred goat kids, then you should separate your does and bucks.

 If you follow along on Instagram, then you might have noticed that we’re in a bit of a predicament.
 Marty is about 12 weeks old and desperately needs to be separated from the does, but our new buck won’t be old enough to bring to the farm for another 4 weeks.
 We purchased a goat apron to help prevent unplanned pregnancy … but let’s be honest.
 We’ve all been through sex ed, and sometimes mistakes happen.
 Using a goat apron is giving me major anxiety, so we’re working on some other plans to separate Marty from the does ASAP.

 Separate pasture: Along with separate housing, bucks also need a separate pasture from the does.
 If you live on a large piece of property, then this is probably no big deal.
 We have limited space over here, so creating a separate pasture will require a bit more planning and prep work on our end.